rsperl/PowerpointJoin/README.md

 At some point I will try to build a gui for easier use.

 ## Use case
-Given a several Powerpoint presentations, you want to merge them together.
+Given several Powerpoint presentations, you want to merge them together.
 You could do it within Powerpoint, but perhaps you only want slides 1, 3, 8-9, and 20 from one deck, all of the next deck, and a few more onesy-twosy slides from various other decks.

 ## Requirements
 This script is written in Perl.
 Perl is available for free from either [ActiveState](http://www.activestate.com/activeperl/downloads) or [Strawberry](http://www.strawberry.com).
 Once that is installed, you will also need to install two modules that may not already be installed.
 From a command prompt, type